DigitalHarbor7/DigitalHarbor/README.md

 1. Your Digital Harbor is inspired from the [Little Link](https://littlelink.io) project.
 Your Digital Harbor is built with tailwind css and uses [simpleicons](https://simpleicons.org)
 2. I host your page for you (the main service of Digital Harbor)
 3. Artisanal QR Codes generated with Stable Diffusion

+## Roadmap
+- Custom and interactive button design (Coming Soon)
+- Other providers besides namecheap for DNS